 Ways to Get Through It

 Well, that’s the bad news.
 Here’s the good news: it doesn’t have to be that way.
 I have some suggestions for the depressive’s holiday, drawn from my experience and what I did wrong during my miserable depressed holiday seasons.
-By the way, these are also good for the non-depressive who’s totally stressed out and at the end of his/her rope.
+(By the way, these are also good for the non-depressive who’s totally stressed out and at the end of his/her rope.)
+You have to be willing to throw away all the “shoulds” that come with the holidays, though.

-The number one most important rule is: Give yourself permission.
-Permission to drastically cut back on holiday preparations, permission to feel emotions other than unqualified joy and happiness and permission to gently but firmly tell other people off.
+The number one rule is: Give yourself permission.
+Permission to drastically cut back on holiday preparations, permission to feel emotions other than unqualified joy and happiness and permission to gently but firmly say “no” to family and friends.
 Remember that you are ill.
-Depression is an illness that is affecting your body, mind and personality.
+Clinical depression is an illness that is affecting your body, mind and personality.
 You are as fragile as any invalid.
 Keep this rule in mind during the season, and you should make it through okay.
 Remember – you are not a loser for scaling back.
 Other people would probably love to do it too, but there’s major peer pressure to “enjoy” holidays to their fullest.

 That’s the rule; here are the suggestions: